-On behalf of our members we liaise with the Health and Safety Executive in the UK and the European Chemicals Agency and Commission through our work with the Glass Alliance Europe, REACH and Chemicals at Work working groups.
+On behalf of our members we liaise with the Health and Safety Executive in the UK and the European Chemicals Agency and Commission through our work with the Glass Alliance Europe, and Chemicals at Work working groups.

 Our Health and Safety Committee also allows members to work together on industry-specific challenges.
 For example, we are currently exploring substitutes for refractory ceramic fibre (RCF) which is used for the insulation and sealing of glass furnaces.

-British Glass supports the whole glass industry in fully understanding and meeting its obligations under the COSHH and REACH regulations through topical training days and guidance documents – which are available to members and non-members.
+British Glass supports the whole glass industry in fully understanding and meeting its obligations under the COSHH and UK REACH regulations through topical training days and guidance documents – which are available to members and non-members.